nparthiphp/react-minimal/README.md

 # React Minimal

 ### What is React Minimal?
-React Minimal is a simple boiler plate code to get started with React JS with ES6.
+React Minimal is a simple boilerplate code to get started with React JS with ES6.
 It uses Babel to transpile ES6, WebPack for bundling.

 # Installation?